FriendsOfCake/search/README.md

 ## Filtering your data
 Once you have completed all the setup you can now filter your data by passing query params in your index method.
-Using the `Article` example given above, you could filter your articles using the following.
+Using theexample given above, you could filter your posts using the following.

-`example.com/articles?q=cakephp`
+`example.com/posts?q=cakephp`

-Would filter your list of articles to any article with "cakephp" in the `title` or `content` field.
+Would filter your list of posts to any article with "cakephp" in the `title` or `content` field.
 You might choose to make a `get` form which posts the filter directly to the URL, but if you're using the `Search.Prg` component, you'll want to use `POST`.